-Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to church members or for purposes connected with the church.

-We will only share your data with third parties where it is necessary for the performance of our tasks or where you first give us prior consent.
-It is likely that we will need to share your data with some or all of the following (but only where necessary):
+Your personal data will be treated as strictly confidential and will only be shared with other members of the church to carry out a service to church members or for purposes connected with the church.
+We will only share your special category data with third parties on a strictly limited basis and where we have a lawful condition in place, or you give us explicit consent to do so.
+It is likely that we will need to share your data with some or all the following, but only where necessary: